Powerline Safety At Home

 The Real Danger of Powerlines

-3. Keep away from electrical transmission and distribution lines, and never climb utility poles.
-Always obey the safety signs.
-If a toy ends up inside a transformer station, call the Local Distribution Company – don’t try to retrieve it yourself.
+- STAY AWAY FROM DANGEROUS AREAS.
+Keep away from electrical transmission and distribution lines, and never climb utility poles.
+If a toy ends up inside a transformer station, call the Local Distribution Company.
+Don’t try to retrieve it yourself.

-4. Call or click before you dig!
-Powerlines are not only found above ground, they can also be buried beneath it.
-Before you start construction on a deck, fence or other landscaping project contact Ontario One Call to locate all utility-owned underground infrastructure including natural gas, communications and power lines, as well as water and wastewater pipes.
-Find out why this is important.
-Privately owned underground powerlines require a private locate.
+- CALL OR CLICK BEFORE YOU DIG.
+Powerlines can sometimes be buried underground.
+Before you start construction on a deck, fence or other landscaping project, contact Ontario One Call to locate all utility-owned underground infrastructure including natural gas, communications and power lines, and water and wastewater pipes.

-5. Plant trees away from overhead powerlines so they don’t grow up into the powerlines.
+- PLANT TREES AWAY FROM OVERHEAD POWERLINES.
+Avoid the problem now, before trees grow up into the powerlines.
 If your trees have grown into the powerlines, contact your local utility or a utility arborist.
 Do not trim trees around powerlines yourself.
 More tree trimming and landscaping tips here.

-6. Watch for downed powerlines – if you see one stay back 10 metres or 33 feet (the length of a school bus) and call 911 and the Local Distribution Company immediately.
+- WATCH FOR DOWNED POWERLINES.
+If you see one, stay back 10 metres (33 feet), the length of a school bus, and call 911 and the Local Distribution Company immediately.

-7. Talk to your kids about powerline safety and help them find safe places to play, away from utility poles and powerlines.
-Choose wide-open spaces to fly kites, and never attempt to retrieve a kite or any other object that is tangled in a powerline.
+- TALK TO YOUR KIDS ABOUT POWERLINE SAFETY.
+Help them find safe places to play, away from utility poles and powerlines.
 Remind children never to climb trees near powerlines and make sure they take a close look since leaves and branches can hide the wires.
 The green boxes on lawns or in parks are also off-limits.

 Powerline Safety at Work

-If you work on construction sites, outside or above ground, you’ll also want to visit the Powerline Safety at Work section, here.
+If you work on construction sites, outside or above ground, visit the Powerline Safety at Work section.